Verifiable Learning for Robust Tree Ensembles: Training Large-Spread Ensembles

 \subsubsection{Training Algorithm}

-The proposed training algorithm takes as input a training set $\dtrain$, a number of trees $m$, a norm $p$, a maximum perturbation $k$ \writtenbyLC{and a maximum number of iterations $MAX\_ITER$} (for readability, we omit additional hyper-parameters such as maximum tree depth).
-From a high level point of view, the algorithm operates by training a standard random forest $T$ including $2m$ trees to then select a set of $m$ trees constituting a large-spread ensemble $T^*$.
+The proposed training algorithm takes as input a training set $\dtrain$, a number of trees $m$, a norm $p$ and a maximum perturbation $k$.
+In addition to the classic hyper-parameters of tree learning such as tree depth, the algorithm relies on a few specific hyper-parameters: a maximum number of iterations $MAX\_ITER \in \N$, a multiplicative factor $MULT \in \N$ and a real-valued interval $INTV \in \R \times \R$.
+From a high level point of view, the algorithm operates by training a standard random forest $T$ including $MULT \cdot m$ trees to then select a set of $m$ trees constituting a large-spread ensemble $T^*$.
 This is done by a combination of pruning and mutation of the trees in $T$.
 After picking a random tree of $T$ to begin with, the algorithm iteratively \writtenbyLC{tries to identify the other $m-1$ trees by means of a greedy approach.
 The candidate tree $t$ to be inserted in $T^*$ is always the tree in $T$ minimizing the number of \emph{feature overlaps} with $T^*$, i.e., the number of features violating the large-spread condition in $T^* \cup \{t\}$}.
 If the number of feature overlaps is greater than zero, the ensemble is fixed to enforce the large-spread condition by iteratively removing the overlaps.
 In particular, let $\sigma(f,v)$ and $\sigma(f,v')$ be two nodes from different trees such that $||v-v'||_p \leq 2k$.
-We sample a perturbation $\delta \in [k,2k]$, we subtract $\delta$ from $\min(v,v')$ and we sum $\delta$ to $\max(v,v')$.
-The original overlap is therefore fixed because the new thresholds are at least $2k$ away from each other.
-Since this change might introduce new overlaps, we then iterate through the ensemble until all the overlaps have been fixed (i.e., the ensemble is large-spread) or a maximum number of iterations has been reached. \writtenbyLC{If all the overlaps of $T^* \cup \{t\}$ have been fixed, i.e., the resulting tree-based ensemble is large-spread, then the extended large-spread ensemble becomes the new large-spread ensemble $T^*$, otherwise $T^*$ is not extended and the tree $t$ is discarded.
+We sample a perturbation $\delta \in INTV$, we subtract $\delta$ from $\min(v,v')$ and we sum $\delta$ to $\max(v,v')$ in the attempt to fix the overlap.
+Since this change might introduce new overlaps, we then iterate through the ensemble until all the overlaps have been fixed (i.e., the ensemble is large-spread) or the maximum number of iterations $MAX\_ITER$ have been reached. \writtenbyLC{If all the overlaps of $T^* \cup \{t\}$ have been fixed, i.e., the resulting tree-based ensemble is large-spread, then the extended large-spread ensemble becomes the new large-spread ensemble $T^*$, otherwise $T^*$ is not extended and the tree $t$ is discarded.
 Then the algorithm tries to extend $T^*$ with another tree in $T$, unless $T^*$ has reached the desired number of trees or all the trees in $T$ have been selected for extending the large-spread ensemble.} The pseudocode of the training algorithm is presented in Algorithm~\ref{alg:training}.